![]() © 2010 (Derechos reservados) Costa Rica 21 S.A. |

 Costa Rica keeps safe 23% of its national territory within the Protected Areas system, and possesses the greatest density of species in the world.

-| Heredia San José Alajuela Puntarenas Guanacaste Limón Cartago |
+Heredia San José Alajuela Puntarenas Guanacaste Limón Cartago |

-| Arenal Volcano || Natural Hot Springs || Tropical Waterfalls || Tropical Rainforest || Tropical Dry Forest || Bird Watching || Canopy Tours |
+Arenal Volcano || Natural Hot Springs || Tropical Waterfalls || Tropical Rainforest || Tropical Dry Forest || Bird Watching || Canopy Tours |

-| Butterfly Garden || Leaf Cutter Ants || Tree Frogs || Rainforest Frogs || American Crocodile || Exotic Birds || Monkeys |
+Butterfly Garden || Leaf Cutter Ants || Tree Frogs || Rainforest Frogs || American Crocodile || Exotic Birds || Monkeys |

 Enjoy all the geothermal power of Arenal Volcano in the Natural Hot Springs waters, fully loaded with warm healthy energy and minerals.
-As a nature treasure from the pristine rain forest water to the human skin and body, it enables to get all the relaxation needed either at one of the hydro-massage hot tubs or the hot springs pools or in a wet bar or a spa. |
+As a natural treasure from the pristine rain forest water to the human skin and body, it enables to get all the relaxation needed at any of the hot springs facilities available (either hydro-massage hot tubs, hot springs pools, or a spa). |

-| Clima de Costa Rica || Conservación de la Naturaleza || La Norma Ecolodge || La Laguna del Lagarto Lodge || Maquenque EcoLodge || Contactar |
+Volcanes de Costa Rica || Clima de Costa Rica || Conservación de la Naturaleza || La Norma Ecolodge || La Laguna del Lagarto Lodge || Maquenque EcoLodge || Contactar |

-| Mariposas de Costa Rica || Mariposa Morfo Azul || Ranas Venenosas || Cocodrilos || Aves Silvestres || Monos |
+Mariposas de Costa Rica || Mariposa Morfo Azul || Hormigas Cortadoras || Ranas Venenosas || Cocodrilos || Aves Silvestres || Monos |

-| Volcán Arenal || Aguas Termales || Cascadas Tropicales || Bosque Tropical Lluvioso || Bosque Tropical Seco || Pájaros Exóticos || Canopy Tours |
+Volcán Arenal || Aguas Termales || Cascadas Tropicales || Bosque Tropical Lluvioso || Bosque Tropical Seco || Pájaros Exóticos || Canopy Tours |

-| Costa Rica Map Nature Travel Weather Pictures Culture History Academic Directory |
+Costa Rica Map Nature Travel Weather Pictures Culture History Academia Directory |

-©1997-2010 Costa Rica 21
+©1997-2025 Costa Rica 21

 S.A.